garethjohnsdesign/bristol-comedy-garden-2017/location.md

 ---
 title: Location
 position: 3
-header: Brighton Comedy Garden springs up in the glorious surroundings of Preston Park overlooking the thumping heart of Brighton's city centre
+header: Bristol Comedy Garden returns this July to the beautiful Queen Square with yet another outrageously good line-up.
 details:
 - title: Car
   text: From the M32, follow signs for the city centre.
 Very limited meter parking